jacobhepkema/scover/README.md

 __Q__: What is this?

 __A__: __scover__ is a convolutional neural network (CNN) for *de novo* inference of *cis*-regulatory motifs from single-cell data.
-It finds weights for these motifs across pseudo-bulks and also reports the 'impact' of each motif.
-The network is written in [pytorch](https://pytorch.org/), with the downstream analyses written in R (using [ggplot2](https://ggplot2.tidyverse.org/) for plotting).
+It finds weights for these motifs across pseudo-bulks and also reports the 'influence' of each motif.
+The network is written in
+[pytorch](https://pytorch.org/), with the downstream analyses written in R (using [ggplot2](https://ggplot2.tidyverse.org/) for plotting).
 Running the network and running the downstream analysis is implemented in a Nextflow pipeline.
 Furthermore, motifs are aligned with
 [Tomtom](http://meme-suite.org/tools/tomtom) from the MEME suite[1]. __scover__ requires that cells are annotated for cell type